flowof/KDT-statistics/README.md

 # KDT-statistics
-Data Analysis Based on AI and Big Data
+This repository is focused on Probability and Statistics in education "Data Analysis Based on AI and Big Data"